• What is "NEM" ?

 • Would these changes eliminate solar incentives?

 No. Rooftop solar would still be incentivized, but subsidies would be more aligned with the actual value of the electricity produced.
-Solar customers would still save money by using their own energy.

 • What’s the impact if nothing changes?